Help with childcare costs

 You can open an online account in to which you, or anyone else, can pay in money to cover your childcare costs.
 For every 80 pence you pay in, the Government will pay in an extra 20 pence.
 The payment will be calculated and paid every three months.
 You will then be able to use the total amount saved in the account to pay your childcare bills by linking your childcare provider directly to your account.

 To be eligible to open an account you must:

 - Be in work (employed or self employed) and earning at least £131 per week (the equivalent of 16 hours at national minimum or living wage).
 This includes those on zero hour contracts.

 - Not be claiming help with childcare costs through Universal Credit, Working Tax Credit or a childcare voucher scheme.

 - Not be earning more than £100,000 per year.

-Tax Free Childcare will replace employer childcare voucher schemes.
-Voucher schemes will close to new applicants from April 2018, although they will remain open to existing users.
+Tax Free Childcare has replaced employer childcare voucher schemes.
+Voucher schemes have closed to new applicants, although they remain open to existing users.